rohitchavan-git/Learn-Java-8-Stream/README.md

 ## Questions cover
    * Find all transactions in the year 2011 and sort them by value (small to high).
    * What are all the unique cities where the traders work?
-   * Find all traders from Cambridge and sort them by name.
+   * Find all traders from Nanded and sort them by name.
    * Return a string of all traders’ names sorted alphabetically.
-   * Are any traders based in Milan?
+   * Are any traders based in Osmanabad?
    * Print all transactions’ values from the traders living in Cambridge.
    * What’s the highest value of all the transactions?
    * Find the transaction with the smallest value.